-1. Put a few kids in charge.
+1. Put a few kids in charge

-We love the idea from teacher Ody C. from our WeAreTeachers HELPLINE group on Facebook.
-She designates kids to be line leaders each week.
-She has three leaders total—one for the front of line, one for the middle, and one for back.
-The students take their job very seriously, and they love helping other students stay on track.
+Designate kids to be line leaders each week.
+Teacher Ody C. from the WeAreTeachers Facebook HELPLINE has three leaders total—one for the front of line, one for the middle, and one for back.
+The students take their jobs very seriously, and they love helping other students stay on track.

-2. Use a voice levels poster to keep students on track.
+2. Use a Voice Levels poster to keep students on track

-3. Encourage good behavior through chants.
+3. Encourage good behavior through chants

 This teacher has great line-up chants and posters that she uses to remind her students of good lining-up and hallway behavior.

-4. Make it a friendly competition.
+4. Make it a friendly competition

-Here’s another tip from ourWeAreTeachers HELPLINE group.
-Jaimi turns lining up into a friendly competition among teams.
+Here’s another tip from our WeAreTeachers HELPLINE group: Jaimi turns lining up into a friendly competition among teams.
 The goal is to be prepared as quickly as possible.
-For an added incentive, we suggest monitoring in a visual way to help students track their progress.
+For an added incentive, we suggest monitoring in a visual way, like adding stickers to a chart or Popsicle sticks to a cup for each group, to help students track their progress.

-6. Assign numbers.
+6. Assign numbers

 You can either assign numbers directly to students, or you can also call out students’ names as you go.
 For example, “Brax, please line up on number 10.”

-7. Try a song.
+7. Try a classroom song

 Try to choose a song that is short and sweet.
 The goal is to have all students lined up by the end of the song.
 This will help them stay on task from start to finish.
 The alphabet song works for Mary, as she mentioned in our HELPLINE group.

-8. Encourage students to “pass it back.”
+8. Encourage students to “pass it back”

 This quick game is a fun idea from Katie.
 With pass it back, you have the student at the front of the line start by putting their fingers on their lips.
 Then they turn and “pass it” to the next person.
 This continues quickly and quietly until it reaches the last child.
 This has really helped her students stay focused and on task in line.

-9. Try a timer.
+9. Try a timer

 Whether you have a simple digital timer, a sand timer, or just the stopwatch on your smart phone, encourage your students to line up quickly.
 Tell them you’ll have to add time if they’re too loud.
 Encourage them to beat their time or consistently meet expectations of a certain time.

-10. Get yourself a doorbell.
+10. Get yourself a doorbell

 Teachers all over social media are talking about the magic of a doorbell.
 It really helps provide a strong audio cue for students when it’s time to line up.